Why The Arts?• Explore your creative potential

 • Small classes allow for individualized attention and close student-faculty relationships

 The arts define and communicate what it is to be human.
 They entertain, question, inspire, and inform.
 Through our Arts majors, you will explore the relationships among art, literature, culture, and history.
 These programs blend scholarship and artistic process.
 They teach you to think critically and to express your own creative vision.

 In addition to supporting the interests of individual students, our Arts majors complement professional preparation in teaching, juvenile justice, social work, and child life.
 Students who have explored and developed their own creative processes are in an excellent position to nurture creative potential in the children and adults with whom they work.

-Wheelock offers three Arts majors:
+Wheelock offers the following Arts majors:

 - B.A. in Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
 Art history courses will build your core knowledge and critical thinking skills.
 Studio courses will strengthen your technique and sharpen your creativity.
 You will have the opportunity to exhibit your work at Wheelock's Towne Art Gallery.